-My goal in 2024 is read two to three books per month, however, I’m already averaging a little more than that.
-The idea is to spend as much time as I can completing my own book – Book Two, as well as time nesting in and getting our “little casita” organized.
+My goal in 2024 was to read two to three books per month.
+At the start of the year, I averaged a little more than that.
+The idea has been to spend as much time as I can completing my own book, Book Two: It’s Just Your Imagination – Not!
+The ABCs to Facing Our Fears, as well as time getting our “little casita” organized.
+Now mid-December 2024, I’m starting on book #35, which is astounding to me.

 January 2024